-But are Liquid IV's strange health claims backed by legitimate scientific research?
+But are Liquid IV's health claims backed by legitimate scientific research?
 Do regular consumers even need "hydration multipliers"?
-Does Liquid IV contain any unhealthy ingredients?
+Does Liquid IV contain any questionable additive ingredients?
 And how do real users rate its taste and effects?

 In this article we’ll answer all of these questions and more as we review the hydration multiplier claims based on medical research, analyze every ingredient in Liquid IV to give our take on whether the product is healthy or not, and also review the ingredients in Liquid IV Energy and Liquid IV Sleep.

 We'll share our experience using Liquid IV during exercise, compare the product to other electrolyte drinks, and publish a price breakdown featuring the retailer that sells Liquid IV for the best price.

 As shown above, Liquid IV claims that their product(s) can provide "faster hydration than water alone" and that one stick "can provide 2-3x the hydration of water alone."

 To understand why Liquid IV’s claim of "hydration multiplication" is questionable and arguably unscientific, we have to first overview what hydration is.